Letters from the Specific Carbohydrate Diet support group (11)

 >My chiropractor is recommending a juice fast with some kind of liquid

 >supplimentation ("Clear"-something by Metagenics).
-Does anyone have any
+Does anyone

 >experience with cleansing fasts?
 Do you think they are a good idea for